 The standard Aico Fire alarm pattern is a continuous rapid pulsing sound type, while the distinctive Carbon Monoxide alarm pattern is a repeating cycle of 3 slower sound pulses followed by a pause.
-On the Ei3028, the LED display will indicate if Fire or CO is detected.
+On the Ei3030, the LED display will indicate if Fire or CO is detected.
 The flash rate of the red LED indicator is dependent on the alarm event type, and in the case of CO, on the level detected.
 Table B shows how the CO sensor reacts to different levels of CO gas and exposure time.

-Table B - Alarm indicators Event type Red LED LED icon Fire or CO (Ei3028 only) Alarm FIRE (Ei3028 only) (((())) every 5 sec Flashing 1 1) CO Gas Level ≥ 50ppm (((())) every 4 sec Flashing within 60-90 mins CO Gas Level ≥ 100ppm ((( )) every 4 sec Flashing within 10-40 mins CO Gas Level ≥ 300ppm ((( every 4 sec Flashing within 3 mins Alarm triggered by interconnected Alarm ( 1)
+Table B - Alarm indicators

+Event type Red LED LED icon Fire or CO Alarm

+FIRE ((() every sec FIRE Flashing 1 1)

+CO Gas Level ≥ 50ppm (((every 4 sec Flashing within 60-90 mins

+CO Gas Level ≥ 100ppm ((())) every 4 sec Flashing within 10-40 mins

+CO Gas Level ≥ 300ppm ((())) every 4 sec Flashing within 3 mins

+Alarm triggered by interconnected Alarm (1)

-Note: The CO Alarm may sound if cigarette smoke is blown into it, or aerosols are released nearby
+Note: The Alarm may sound if cigarette smoke is blown into it, or aerosols are released nearby

 = LED on solid

-$$((( )))$$
+$$((1)$$

 = LED flashing